How do I identify a mailbox's public certificate/private key file and set certificate import requirements?

 A private key is a password-protected key used by the holder to create digital email signatures and decrypt messages that were encrypted using the holder’s associated public key.

 A public key is public information that may be attached to email messages to allow those who reply to the message to encrypt their response.
-However, you can only encrypt a response if you have your own certificate and are encrypting sending yourown public key back to Oracle Service Cloud.
+However, while technically not a requirement (although some email clients will actually require it) generally you can only encrypt a response if smime is configured in your email client and you send your own public key back to Oracle Service Cloud.
 The public key also verifies that the digital signature was created with the associated private key, thereby ensuring the integrity and authenticity of the message.
 Public keys are often referred to as public certificates, although certificates hold additional information besides the public key.

 S/MIME (Secure / Multipurpose Internet Mail Extensions) Identify the mailbox’s public certificate/private key file and set certificate import requirements.